aaronhurt/rlm_couchbase/README.md

         # Couchbase document key for accounting documents (unlang supported)
         acctkey = "radacct_%{%{Acct-Unique-Session-Id}:-%{Acct-Session-Id}}"

-        # Value for the 'docType' element in the json document body
+        # Value for the 'docType' element in the json body for accounting documents
         doctype = "radacct"

         #